Reopening California from Quarantine Info – COVID-19 Issues

 Below are selected websites from reliable sources, vetted by our Law Librarians.
 This is not an exhaustive list of information available on this topic, but a starting point to provide you with basic information.

-To read about California’s Blueprint for a Safer Economy, click here.
+To read about California’s Blueprint for a Safer Economy after June 15, 2021, click here.

 Update May 4, 2021: The Regional Stay Home Order issued December 3, 2020, was lifted January 25, 2021 as projected ICU availability over 4 weeks in all regions rose to over 15%.
 Once a region exits the Regional Stay Home Order, counties within that region return to the appropriate tier and rules under the Blueprint for a Safer Economy.
-San Diego County is in the Orange Tier.
+San Diego County is scheduled to be in the Yellow Tier beginning June 9, 2021.

 Dec 22, 2020: In response to the increasing numbers of COVID-19 cases, California Governor Gavin Newsom announced a Regional Stay Home Order.
 The Regional Stay Home Order will go into effect within 48 hours in regions with less than 15% ICU availability.
 It prohibits private gatherings of any size, closes sector operations except for critical infrastructure and retail, and requires 100% masking and physical distancing in all others.